phi-grib/eTOXlab/README.md

-eTAM
+eTOXlab
 ====

-eTAM has been developed for the eTOX project
+eTOXlab has been developed for the eTOX project

 http://www.etoxproject.eu

-The main developers are the FIMIM partners (Manuel Pastor, Pau Carrió, Oriol Lópe), members of the PharmacoInformatics group, GRIB, Barcelona (Spain)
+The main developers are the FIMIM partners (Manuel Pastor, Pau Carrió, Oriol López), members of the PharmacoInformatics group, GRIB, Barcelona (Spain)

 http://phi.imim.es
 http://grib.imim.es